As a member-owned financial cooperative, we're in this together.

 - We are cleaning surfaces frequently and we encourage staff and visitors to wash hands and/or use hand sanitizer frequently

-- We expect anyone who is exhibiting any signs of illness to use our remote services.
+- We expect anyone who is exhibiting any signs of illness or has tested positive for COVID-19 to use our remote services.

-If you want to schedule a visit, please use our Request an Appointment page.
+If you want to schedule a visit for a loan or new account opening, please use our Request an Appointment page.

 - Online Banking and our Mobile Banking app for most transfers, bill payments, balance inquiries and check re-orders.
 You can even deposit a check using the mobile app!
 We will be processing deposits more frequently so funds should be available in your account within 3 hours for deposits made during business hours.
 You can click the link above to learn more and download the app, or find it at your Apple App Store or Google Play store.